 If you're unable to park your car in a secure, rodent-proof garage, mice are more likely to come if they're in the area.
 If you can't give your car the external protection of an indoor parking spot, it's crucial to make the car itself a repellent for mice.
-When placed both in and around your car, Victor® Scent-Away granules can make your car repel mice and avoid infestation and potential damage.
+When placed both in and around your car, Victor® Scent-Away Natural Rodent Repeller Packs can make your car repel mice and avoid infestation and potential damage.

 Is There a Mouse in Your Car Vent or Air Conditioner?